SiddharthMathurDeveloper/DSA/Binary Search/important things.md

 the portion to be elimanated and then you can write binary Search for anything

 -> The questions which have duplicates always try to solve the problem in terms of unique (as in test cases) , then see where unique will fail , then try to fit that failed condition in that algorithm

+-> In some question array may not be given but a range like [0,n] or [ 0,8]  so u have think like a array is given perform the same way.
 ```